karlskewes/nixos/README.md

 ### Create partitions

-Make sure to recreate swap partition or perform `zpool label-clear` to avoid `cannot import, more than 1 matching pool` error.
+Make sure to recreate swap partition or perform `zpool labelclear /dev/<swap|zpool-root>` to avoid `cannot import, more than 1 matching pool` error.

 - 1GB EFI/ESP
 - 4GB or so for swap because swap on ZFS can deadlock under high memory pressure